AndreaTocchetti/Vaccinitaly_Topic_Analysis/README.md

 The submodule displays the results of the topic analysis through three representation
 - graphical, positioning the topics within a graph
 - textual, displaying the top N words associated with each topic
-- exemplify, extracting the top T tweets that best represent a topic
+- exemplifying, extracting the top T tweets that best represent a topic

 # References
 ## About the No-vax Labeling